Germaine Dulac: Biography

 Germaine Dulac was born in Amiens, France into an upper-middle-class family of a career military officer.
+Her mother, Madeleine-Claire Waymel came from a middle-class family of mainly career soldiers and industrialists.
+Her father, Pierre-Maurice Saisset-Schneider, was a captain of cavalry in the Second Army Corp.
 Since her father's job required the family to frequently move between small garrison towns, Germaine was sent to live with her grandmother in Paris.
 She soon became interested in art and studied music, painting, and theater.
 Following the death of her parents, Dulac moved to Paris and combined her growing interests in socialism and feminism with a career in journalism.
 In 1905 she married Louis-Albert Dulac, an agricultural engineer who also came from an upper-class family.
 Four years later she began writing for La Française, a feminist magazine edited by Jane Misme where she eventually became the drama critic.
 Dulac also found time to work on the editorial staff of La Fronde, a radical feminist journal of the time.
 She also began to pursue her interest in still photography, which preceded her initial entry into filmmaking.

 Dulac and her husband divorced in 1920.
 After that, she began a relationship with Marie-Anne Colson-Malleville that lasted until the end of her life.

 Following her long and influential cinema career, Dulac became the president of the Fédération des ciné-clubs, a group which promoted and presented the work of new young filmmakers, such as Joris Ivens and Jean Vigo.
 Dulac also taught film courses at the École Technique de Photographie et de Cinématographie on the rue de Vaugirard.
 Following her death in 1942, Charles Ford called attention to the difficulty the French Press had with printing her obituary:

 Bothered by Dulac’s non-conformist ideas, disturbed by her impure origins, the censors had refused the article which, only after vigorous protest by the editor-in-chief of the magazine, appeared three weeks late.
 Even dead, Germaine Dulac still seemed dangerous...